tripflex/docs/pages/cloud/dedicated/raid_soft/guide.en-ca.md

 **This guide will help you configure your server’s RAID array in the event that it needs to be rebuilt due to corruption or disk failure.**

+> [!warning]
+>
+> OVHcloud is providing you with services for which you are responsible, with regard to their configuration and security.
+Since we have no administrative access to your devices, it is your responsibility to manage the software and to ensure they function correctly.
+>
+> This guide is designed to help you with the most common tasks.
+Nevertheless, we recommend that you contact a specialised service provider if you have difficulties or doubts concerning the administration, usage or implementation of security measures on a server.
+>

 ## Requirements

 * a [dedicated server](https://www.ovhcloud.com/en-ca/bare-metal/){.external} with a software RAID configuration